wandeg/microsoft-graph-docs/api-reference/v1.0/api/directoryobject-getbyids.md

 ---

-##### Response
+#### Response

+The following is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+> Note: The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
   "truncated": true,